 Ken Nielsen, the educator, set up and developed both programming and engineer classes at the school district.
 He conducted classes and managed KALW until his retirement in 1975.

 Specialty – PETER SCOTT

-Peter Schwartz aka Peter Scott came to KSFO after several years at KSJO in San Jose.
-Peter worked his way up from production coordinator to production director to assistant program director under Al Newman and then Program Director in the middle to late 70’s.
+Peter Scott (born Peter Schwartz) came to KSFO after several years at KSJO in San Jose.
+Peter worked his way up from production coordinator to production director to assistant program director under Al Newman and then Program Director in the middle to late 1970s.
 He kept the ‘World’s Greatest Radio Station’ on an even keel during the rise of underground and free-form competition.
 After his KSFO days, he owned his own recording studio in San Francisco and did voiceovers until his passing in April 2008.

 THE BAY AREA RADIO HALL OF FAME SELECTS

 KPEN 101.3 FM

 The Bay Area Radio Hall Of Fame (BARHOF) a program of the California Historical Radio Society, is pleased to announce the selection of KPEN 101.3 FM, Atherton / San Francisco, as BARHOF Legendary Station for 2015.
 This is a great story.
 It’s a story of entrepreneurship, innovation and a passion for radio.
 KPEN’s history is legendary.
 It was created by two Stanford students named James Gabbert and Gary Gielow, and started broadcasting in 1957 from a 120-year-old adobe hut.